 Call for Proposals 2017

 Several projects were co-funded with partners.
 These projects began on April 1, 2018.
-They range between 2-3 years in length.
+They range between two-three years in length.

 Model of Impact of Dilbit and Oil Spills in the Salish sea (MIDOSS)